 Reflection Canyon Photo Workshop

 Join us in Reflection Canyon, a remote and impressive viewpoint high over Lake Powell.
 It certainly qualifies as one of the most stunning views in the entire Southwest!
-If skies are clear we will capture brilliant panoramas of the Milky Way.
-We will access the canyon by boat and the overnight camp is fully outfitted.
+If skies are clear we will capture brilliant shots of the Milky Way over the canyon.
+We will access the canyon by boat and we will provide the gear needed for overnight camping.
 Note that this trip is rated challenging due to steep uphill hiking from where we dock the boat.
 All participants need to be in good physical condition, without a fear of heights, and no mobility or balance issues.
 You will need to carry your camping gear, water, food and camera gear.

-- Reflection Canyon is one of the most scenic views in the entire state of Utah.
-The month of April is best since water levels are lowest and the Milky Way arcs directly over the canyon!
+- Reflection Canyon is one of the most scenic views in the entire state of Utah!
+The spring months are best with water levels at their lowest.

 - Trip includes round-trip boat transportation and fully outfitted camping (weather permitting).

 - The Milky Way is angled low to the horizon which is perfect for landscape images and panoramics.

-- Learn many new photography techniques both in the field and in the digital darkroom from instructor David Swindler.
+- Learn many new photography techniques both in the field and in the digital darkroom from pro instructor David Swindler.

-- Day 2 (Sun May 9): We awake at 2AM to clear skies and a brilliant arc of the Milky Way over the canyon.
+- Day 2: We awake at 2AM to clear skies and a brilliant arc of the Milky Way over the canyon.
 After photographing the Milky Way, we catch another couple hours of sleep before waking to shoot sunrise.
-We break camp and then board the boat back to the marina.
-After lunch, we do a post-processing session where we learn many digital darkroom techniques to bring your photos to life!
-The workshop will conclude by 5PM.
+We break camp and then start the return boat trip.
+The workshop will conclude around noon at the marina.